 (3) Lay Readers are inducted into office by the local Pastor, and are subject to his supervision.

-(4) If Lay Readers occasionally perform duties in another Congregation than their own, no additional induction in that Congregation is necessary.
+(4) If Lay Readers occasionally perform duties in another congregation than their own, no additional induction in that congregation is necessary.
 In this case they will merely be introduced by a member of the local Congregational Council.

 (5) The appointment is valid for 4 years.

-(6) The appointment may be cancelled with immediate effect if the local Congregational Council; so decides.
+(6) The appointment may be cancelled with immediate effect if the local Congregational Council; so, decides.
 No reasons for its decision need be given.
 The local Pastor, who may propose the cancellation of the appointment, must in any event be requested to give his opinion.

 (7) Lay Readers may decline the appointment.
 Congregational Council must be informed.